ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 Above code, it loads the high address part of gI PC relative address (16 bits) to register $2 and shift 16 bits.
-Now, the register $2 got it's high part of gI PC relative address.
+Now, the register $2 got it's high part of gI absolute address.
-Next, it add register $2 and low part of gI PC relative address into $2.
+Next, it add register $2 and low part of gI absolute address into $2.
 At this point, it get the gI memory address.
 Finally, it get the gI content by instruction "ld $2, 0($2)".
-The ``llc -relocation-model=static`` is for static link mode which binding the address in static/link time, not dynamic/run time.
+The ``llc -relocation-model=static`` is for absolute address mode which must be used in static link mode.
+The dynamic link must be encoded with Position Independent Addressing.
 As you can see, the PC relative address can be solved in static link.
 In static, the function fun() is included to the whole execution file, ELF.
 The offset between .data and instruction "addiu $2, $zero, %hi(gI)" can be